This page answers frequently asked questions about our rendering engines for web interfaces, Application Runner and WIRE.

 Where can I see which rendering engine a web interface is using?

-The rendering engine is displayed in the settings of the web interface on the Settings tab.
+The rendering engine is also displayed in the settings of each web interface on the Settings tab.

 Can I change the rendering engine for an existing web interface?